-Press releases from the MotoGP teams after qualifying on Saturday at Indianapolis:
+Press releases from the teams, Bridgestone and the circuit after qualifying at Indianapolis:

 Press releases from the Moto2 and Moto3 teams after qualifying at Indianapolis: